FilecoinFoundationWeb/filecoin-foundation/src/content/blog/fil-austin-2022-recap-fil-ling-you-in.md

   src: /assets/images/image-c-15.png
 category: events
 seo:
-  title: "FIL Austin 2022 Recap: FIL-ling You In"
   description:
     Recap of FIL Austin 2022.
 Get FIL-led in on the highlights and key takeaways from the event.